tmux-python/tmuxp/docs/configuration/examples.md

 [exit status]: http://tldp.org/LDP/abs/html/exit-status.html

-## Per-project tmux config
+## Per-project tmuxp workspaces

-You can load your software project in tmux by placing a `.tmuxp.yaml` or `.tmuxp.json` in the project's config and loading it.
+You can load your software project in tmux by placing a `.tmuxp.yaml` or `.tmuxp.json` in the project's workspace and loading it.

-tmuxp supports loading configs via absolute filename with `tmuxp load` and via `$ tmuxp load .` if config is in directory.
+tmuxp supports loading workspace via absolute filename with `tmuxp load` and via `$ tmuxp load .` if workspace is in the directory.

 ```console